opendatamesh-initiative/odm-platform-adapter-observer-blindata/README.md

 ### Datastore Api Example

 #### Single Entity

 This section provides examples of how to represent a single entity using the Data Store API.
-It demonstrates the application of schema annotations to define multiple physical entities and their fields, illustrating how the mappings are structured and implemented in practice. rom the descriptor the observer will create a physical entity called "airline_freq" with physical fields :"id", "apt_dst", "flt_freq", "apt_org", "airline_code"
+It demonstrates the application of schema annotations to define multiple physical entities and their fields, illustrating how the mappings are structured and implemented in practice. rom the descriptor the observer will create a physical entity called "airline_freq" with physical fields :"id", " apt_dst", "flt_freq", "apt_org", "airline_code"

 ```json
 {